 What To Expect From Surgery To Expose & Bracket An Impacted Tooth

 The surgery to expose and bracket an impacted tooth is very straightforward.
 Surgery will be performed in the oral surgeon’s office under laughing gas, local anesthesia, and in some cases IV sedation.
 The procedure takes around 75 minutes for one tooth and 105 minutes for both sides.
 These issues will be discussed in detail with your doctor at your preoperative consultation.

 Refer to Preoperative instructions under surgical instructions to review any details.

 Patients can expect limited bleeding after surgery but some discomfort including possible swelling and bruising.
 Ice packs and inflammatory medicine like Advil are usually enough to manage any pain.
 A soft, bland diet is recommended after surgery, and a normal diet may be resumed when chewing is comfortable.
 A postoperative evaluation with your doctor is recommended seven to ten days after surgery.
 This will ensure the healing process is on track and you are maintaining good oral hygiene.
 Also, expect to visit your orthodontist within 14 days to activate the eruption process by applying rubber bands to the chain in your mouth.

 The doctor is always available, at the office or over the phone, if any problems should arise after surgery.
-Simply call The Puyallup Oral and Facial Surgery Center at (253) 445-0022) if you have any questions.
+Simply call the Oral and Facial Surgery Center of Puyallup at (253) 445-0022) if you have any questions.